atodorov/atodorov.github.com/source/projects/index.markdown

 footer: true
 ---

-I am working on several projects and I'm usually affiliated with more than one organization at any given time.
-This list contains my current projects and some of the more interesting previous ones.
+I am usually working on several things at a time or affiliated with more than one organization.
+This list contains current ventures and some of the more interesting previous ones.

 Shoes 41 Plus